-The first major supplement for 5th Edition Dungeons & Dragons, Volo’s Guide to Monsters was a significant step in a long line of rulebooks and adventures from Wizards of the Coast.
+The first major supplement for fifth edition Dungeons & Dragons, Volo’s Guide to Monsters was a significant step in a long line of rulebooks and adventures from Wizards of the Coast.
 It brought tools for both players and Dungeon Masters, with chapters corresponding to the tools laid out in the core rulebooks: monster lore to the Dungeon Master’s Guide, playable race options to the Player’s Handbook, and monster and NPC stat blocks to the Monster Manual.
 Volo’s Guide to Monsters expands on the options of character races for players as well as adding new ones, finds its strength in its exploration of the lore of several dominant creature types, and rounds it out with 100 pages of stat blocks within its bestiary and lists of assorted beasts and NPCs.

 A Supplement as much as a Rulebook

 Presented with a commentary from its two contributors, namely Volothamp “Volo” Geddarm and Elminster Aumar, the Sage of Shadowdale, the work of Volo’s Guide to Monsters is written as canon to the Forgotten Realms setting, but are a cornerstone for any D&D setting in fifth edition.
 That said, much of the lore and details in the book are specific to the setting, particularly in fifth edition, so referencing it for a homebrewed campaign, or for use within another setting, such as Exandria or Eberron, will require some adaptation and adjustment.
 The history of monsters is closely tied to the history and mythology of the worlds they inhabit, so understanding the relationships are key to properly implementing them within their proper place.